The addition of colour to fibres, yarns and cloth, specifically with natural dyes from either plant, animal or synthetic materials.

 In 1856 the entire nature of dyeing changed with the discovery of the first aniline dyestuff by W. H Perkin.
 After this date, the development of synthesised dyes permanently altered the way in which textiles have been dyed.
 Synthetic dyes did not immediately supplant natural dyes and there was a long period of overlap but these days there is very little commercial use of natural dyes on a large scale.
-Those of us who use natural dyes are craft dyers colouring our own yarn or cloth, re-enactors, researchers, conservators etc. The movement towards a more sustainable world has generated a revival of interest in natural dyes in recent years.
+Those who use natural dyes are craft dyers colouring their own yarn or cloth, re-enactors, researchers, conservators etc. The movement towards a more sustainable world has generated a revival of interest in natural dyes in recent years.

 The techniques of natural dyeing are relatively simple – the skill lies in the knowledge and experience built up over time and through experimentation.
 A good dyer must have thorough understanding of fibres, preparation processes, mordanting and dyeing:

-wide knowledge of plant material and insect dyes
+- wide knowledge of plant material and insect dyes

-knowledge of scouring/cleaning fibre and cloth
+- knowledge of scouring/cleaning fibre and cloth

-knowledge of good mordanting and the different effects of different mordants
+- knowledge of good mordanting and the different effects of different mordants

-knowledge of modifiers and how these can affect colour
+- knowledge of modifiers and how these can affect colour

-preparation of dyestuff and vats
+- preparation of dyestuff and vats

 Issues affecting the viability of the craft

-Lack of awareness: Dyeing is often an invisible craft.
+- Lack of awareness: Dyeing is often an invisible craft.
 It contributes to a finished product, rather than creating one itself, and while many people may appreciate the colour or surface embellishment of a textile, they tend not to appreciate the dyeing.

-Lack of awareness/Market issues: Using natural dyes makes products more expensive as it is a time-consuming process and raw materials can also be expensive.
+- Lack of awareness/Market issues: Using natural dyes makes products more expensive as it is a time-consuming process and raw materials can also be expensive.
 Buyers don’t always understand why natural-dyed products are more expensive, so there is a process of education needed which many dyers constantly try to address.
 There is also a body of inaccurate ‘received wisdom’ about natural dyes which is hard to overcome (they rub off, they fade, they are boring colours etc.).

-Market issues: Many people who are practising the craft are doing so to a very high/professional standard but are unable to make a living from it.
+- Market issues: Many people who are practising the craft are doing so to a very high/professional standard but are unable to make a living from it.

-Supply of raw materials: should be purchased sustainably and the onus is on natural dyers to buy responsibly – which they don’t always do.
+- Supply of raw materials: should be purchased sustainably and the onus is on natural dyers to buy responsibly – which they don’t always do.
 This is not helped by suppliers who will not / cannot give sources for dyewoods, roots etc.